danmalcolm/line-up/README.txt

 lu setpath .net 3.5
 lu setpath .net 2.0

-It is intended to support all sorts of other tools that you might not want cluttering up your machines path permanently
+It is intended to support all sorts of other tools that you might not want permanently in your machine's path

 Inspired by pik - http://rubygems.org/gems/pik